Get an overview of the general layout of the BidClips provider portal.

-BidClips offers you many options to communicate with your customers during the lead to order process.
-Communication templates utilize actions during the lead to order process that trigger specific email/SMS messages to the customer.
+BidClips offers you many options to communicate with your customers during the lead-to-order process.
+Communication templates utilize actions during the lead-to-order process that trigger specific email/SMS messages to the customer.

-Your organization was provided a set of standard communication templates during your onboarding process.
+Your organization was provided with a set of standard communication templates during your onboarding process.
 An example of a standard communication template is sending email and SMS messages to a customer when a bid has been prepared and sent.